nathanfallet/APIRequest/README.md

 APIConfiguration.current = APIConfiguration(host: "api.example.com")

 // And then call your API
-// This is an equivalent to get `https://api.example.com/path/to/api?custom=parameter` and parse the response from JSON to a dictionary [String: Any]
+// This is an equivalent to get `https://api.example.com/path/to/api?custom=parameter` and parse the response from JSON to a dictionary [String: String]
-APIRequest("GET", path: "/path/to/api").with(name: "custom", value: "parameter").execute([String: Any].self) { data, status in
+APIRequest("GET", path: "/path/to/api").with(name: "custom", value: "parameter").execute([String: String].self) { data, status in
     // Check the data and status
     if let data = data, status == .ok {
         // Do what you want with your data